aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

     ```

 !!! note
-    If you want to get the created relationship back, add the *include* parameter with the domain you have added the item for.
+    If you want to get back the created relationship, add the *include* parameter with the domain to which you have just added the item.

 ## Favorite products